Azure/azure-powershell/src/App/App.Autorest/docs/Az.App.md

 Create an in-memory object for IPSecurityRestrictionRule.

 ### [New-AzContainerAppJob](New-AzContainerAppJob.md)
-create a Container Apps Job.
+Create a Container Apps Job.

 ### [New-AzContainerAppJobExecutionContainerObject](New-AzContainerAppJobExecutionContainerObject.md)
 Create an in-memory object for JobExecutionContainer.